harishivam1411/techstack-mentor/README.md

 ### Key Capabilities

 - 🤖 **AI-Powered**: Uses OpenAI GPT-4 for dynamic question generation and evaluation
+- 🎤 **Voice Interaction**: Speak your answers using audio recording and get AI responses in speech
+- 🎧 **Text-to-Speech**: AI questions are read aloud using OpenAI TTS with multiple voice options
 - 💬 **Interactive Chat**: Real-time Q&A interface with markdown support
 - 📊 **Smart Evaluation**: Comprehensive scoring with feedback and improvement suggestions
 - 💾 **Session Management**: Redis-based caching maintains interview context